DanielBMarkham/Info-Ops/manuscript/chapter16.md

 After that, I tried printing the detail pages of everything on a certain level and sticking them on the wall.
 When I add the diagrams for the three buckets, it works.
 Takes up a lot of space, but it works.

-Over the past couple of years, as I have taught Structured Analysis to teams all over the place, I have been trying to develop **one chart to rule them all**, my idea of a single diagram to get you oriented and working as quickly as possible.
+Over the past couple of years, as I have taught Structured Analysis to teams all over, I have been trying to develop **one chart to rule them all**, my idea of a single diagram to get you oriented and working as quickly as possible.

 ![Behold, the **Analysis Canvas!**](images/AnalysisCanvasInfoGraphic.png)

 Eventually this will all be standard EasyAM output, once the industry has banged it around enough that we know it makes sense.
 For now, if you're interested in creating your own Analysis Survey, there are instructions in the appendix.
 (It's not that hard to do, but it takes a few hours).

-The key thing about the Analysis Survey that has to be true no matter how it's done is the overall plan for how to read it, which is called out in the boxes.
+There are some key things that the Analysis Survey does.
+No matter what it eventually looks like, you have to be able to quickly spot several things.
+These are all called out in the boxes.

 Behavior should generally stay to the left, since that's what scopes projects.
 Supplementals stay to the right because they control the quality of what we do.
 Structure is in the middle because it's the tension between behavior and supplementals that determines and validates structure.

 For any level, there are the things "outside" or "above" it.
-That should be at the top.
-There are the things that go inside our minds as we created a shared mental model.
-That should go in the middle.
-There are the interconnections between the buckets where the magic of Structured Analysis happens.
-Finally there are "downstream" impacts, other groups, machines, teams, and people that are impacted every time our mental model changes.
-That should go at the bottom.
+They should be at the top.
+There are the things that are inside our minds as we create and work a shared mental model.
+They should go in the middle.
+There are the interconnections between the buckets where the much of the magic of Structured Analysis happens.
+They should go towards the bottom.
+Finally there are the "downstream" impacts of things we've talked about: other groups, machines, teams, and people that are impacted every time our mental model changes.
+They should go at the bottom.

 This version of the Analysis Survey is good enough for now, but it needs a lot of work.
 It's far too busy for a standard-sized piece of paper.
 It probably would work on a printer that prints tabloid or A2-sized paper.
 Improvement needed here.